AngelPn/ShiftWork/README.md

 3) 22:00-06:00

 The night work hours (3) receive different payroll increase in weekends.
 On Saturdays, we count 2 hours of night work hours and 6 hours of Sunday night work hours.
 On Sundays, we count 2 hours of Sunday night work hours and 6 hours of night work hours.
 As for the number of days of illness, the program tracks the cells that mention "ΑΝΑΡΡΩΤΙΚΗ ΑΔΕΙΑ".
-Respectively, the program tracks the cells that mention "ΑΔΕΙΑ" for the number of days of license.
+Respectively, the program tracks the cells that mention "ΑΔΕΙΑ" for the number of days off.

 # ShiftWork as an app for accountants
 ShiftWork could be an application that generates the monthly shift work of employees of any organisation or company.
 To accomplish that, the GUI should contain questions to obtain the information needed to make the program work, such as the work hours, the segments of employees, the dates that cover every weekly timesheet etc.